-The key here is the same-just because a child has gained knowledge of this information does not mean that the Holy Spirit is moving him to conversion.
-Conversion is a mysterious and individual process and event.
+The key here is the same — just because a child has gained knowledge of this information does not mean that the Holy Spirit is moving him to salvation.
+Salvation is a mysterious and individual process and event.
 Another important fact is that some children arrive at an understanding and point of conversion earlier than others.
 This affirms that God works with individuals in and beyond our understanding and development.
 Three children who are raised in the same house and attend church the same amount will ultimately make decisions in different ways and at different times.

-Permission is granted for this article to be reproduced for ministry purposes.
+Permission is granted to reproduce this information for ministry purposes.